MJKWoolnough/minecraft/nbt/README.md

 type Uint16 uint16
 ```

-Uint16 is an implementation of the Data interface
+Uint16 is an implementation of the Data interface.

 #### func (Uint16) Copy

 ```go
 func (u Uint16) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (Uint16) Equal